CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/dev.md

 To work with a locally built Profiles SDK JAR **in a container** put the built Profiles SDK jar file in `main-app/src/main/resources/lib/` to override the version used in the Docker container by the Spark executors.

-If you have built `distro` jar w/ the SDK and all dependencies, you can update `build.gradle.kts`, from:
+If you have built `distro` jar with the SDK and all dependencies, you can update `build.gradle.kts`, from:

 ```kotlin
 dependencies {